MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `title` | `String` | ** **Required.**                      |
 | `link` | `String` | ** **Required.**                      |

+This Method Generate Text Format For License Info That You Want To Add It To ReadMe File.

 * SetLogo(generator, logo)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `logo` | `Logo` | ** **Required.**                      |

+This Method Generate Text Format For Logo That You Want To Add It To ReadMe File.

 * SetLogo(generator, title, link)